 The growth velocities of ice crystals inside food products were measured by first freezing the samples completely, then melting most of the ice inside the sample to obtain a ratio of 1:5 frozen to unfrozen regions (Fig. S1).
-At the temperature point, this decreased at a constant rate and the ice progressed in the sample until the whole sample was frozen again.
-The experiment was performed using various cooling rates resulting in different supercooling degrees.
+At point, the temperature this decreased at a constant rate and the ice progressed in the sample until the whole sample was frozen again.
+The experiment was performed using various cooling resulting rates in different supercooling degrees.
 One of the benefits of using a thermal camera for crystal growth velocity measurements is the ability to measure the temperature of the unfrozen regions of the sample in each frame, regardless of the cold stage's thermistor reading.
-Thus, a "live" reference temperature was used to calculate the supercooling degree by averaging the measured temperature in the unfrozen region in each recorded frame.
-The difference between the melting temperature of each sample and the reference temperature was defined as the supercooling degree.
-However, the measured temperature by the thermal camera mainly reflects the upper part of the sample, and a temperature gradient exists where the bottom part of the sample is colder than the upper part.
-Thus, COMSOL simulations were performed to quantify the temperature gradient at fixed and changing temperatures.
-These simulations are presented in the SI and show the temperature distribution along the z-axis (vertical) within a biological sample (myocardium at 1 mm thickness) compared to the temperature of the copper cold stage (Fig. S3).
-As expected, the temperature within the myocardium increases with increased distance from the copper plate, which was held at -0.215 °C during the simulation.
-However, the temperature increase is 13% at the most outer layer (furthest away from the cold stage) of the sample.
-The simulation shows that the largest temperature error in our growth velocity measurements is ~1.8 °C at the highest supercooling measured ($\Delta T=14$ °C).
-A different simulation compared the temperature of the outer layer of the myocardium during cooling at 0.2 °C/min, and the simulation data was compared to the temperature of a biological sample (apple) measured by the thermal camera during cooling at the same rate (Fig. S4).
+Thus, a "live" reference temperature was used to calculate the degree supercooling by averaging the measured temperature in the unfrozen

 Fig. 2.
 A series of snapshots of an ice crystal growing inside broccoli stems as imaged by the thermal camera (A).
 The blue arrow in A was used as a temperature probe and the spatial temperature profile was plotted to identify the ice/water interface (B), which was then used to calculate the ice growth velocity by plotting the data from all snapshots (C).
+The growth velocity was not constant during the measurement, however, the velocities obtained in each measurement were averaged.
+Scale bar in A = 1 mm.